 Buying peaches should be an act of meditation.
 Pick selectively, since once picked, peaches do not ripen off the tree.
 Avoid hard green peaches.
 Enjoy ripe peaches soon after you buy them although they will keep refrigerated for a few days.
 If left out in a bowl, they will become juicier but not sweeter.

-One pound equals 4 medium sized fruit or 2 ¼ cups, pitted and sliced.
-The nutritional impact of 1 medium fresh peach is: 40 calories, 1 gram protein, 10 carb grams, 2 grams fiber, vitamin A and potassium.
-If a recipe calls for peeling, simply pour boiling water over peaches, let sit for 1 minute, plunge into ice water and peel off skin.
-So, if the summer heat gets you down and you're in a bad mood, take a bike ride to a local farm stand and eat a peach.
+One pound equals 4 medium-sized fruit or 2 ¼ cups, pitted and sliced.
+The nutritional impact of 1 medium fresh peach is 40 calories, 1 gram protein, 10 carb grams, 2 grams fiber, vitamin A and potassium.
+If a recipe calls for peeling, simply pour boiling water over peaches, let sit for 1 minute, plunge into ice water and peel off the skin.
+So, if the summer heat gets you down and you’re in a bad mood, take a bike ride to a local farm stand and eat a peach.